Please reach us at the phone number provided on your discharge paperwork if you cannot find an answer to your question.

 A. No. Your pet has had injectable pain medicine at the time of the surgery.
 Dogs start pain meds the night of their surgery.
 Cats do not need additional pain meds.
 All pets (like people) have different metabolisms and pain tolerances.
 Signs of pain include: vocalizing, not being able to lay down comfortably, and shaking or trembling – trembling can also mean that they are cold (an effect of the anesthesia).

 A. Your pet is having an allergic reaction to one or more of the vaccines given.
-This is an emergency and you should call us right away.
-We will instruct you to give Benadryl (or the generic Diphenhydramine) and in what quantity based upon the size of your pet.
-You will have to watch your pet carefully over the next 12-24 hours, but it is rare that you will need to go to an emergency clinic.
-You should tell your regular vet about this BEFORE the next set of booster vaccines are due.
+This is an emergency and you should immediately take your pet to your regular veterinarian or the nearest emergency clinic.
+You should tell your regular veterinarianabout this BEFORE the next set of booster vaccines are due.

 A. Decreased water intake in the first few days following surgery can be normal.
 Your pet should be resting, so they will not develop much thirst.
 So, not drinking can be OK.
-However, if your pet wants the water and they cannot keep it down (they vomit it up), you need to call us – that is when we will be concerned about dehydration.
+However, if your pet wants the water and they cannot keep it down (they vomit it up), that is when you need to be concerned about dehydration.

-A. No. There are usually 2 excuses for this scary looking behavior – one is that your pet had an application of Frontline while on board the hospital, and has licked it, getting a bad taste in the mouth resulting in the foaming or drooling.
-The second is that when you gave your pet the pain medicine, they bit down on the bitter tasting pill and that is why they are foaming!
-Drooling can mean they are nauseous, this can be an effect of the anesthesia and can last up to 48 hours after the procedu
+No. When you gave your pet the pain medicine, they more than likely bit down on the bitter tasting pill and that is why they are foaming!
+Drooling can mean they are nauseous, this can be an effect of the anesthesia and can last up to 48 hours after the procedure.

 Oftentimes, a dog or cat either will not attempt to defecate, or will appear to strain when defecating.
 Remember that your pet has been fasted prior to surgery, so there is little in their system to make them feel the urge to go.
 Additionally, anesthesia can slow down the GI system.
 Finally, some pets don’t want to try to go since bearing down and using muscles that have been cut (especially female animals) will be painful.
 Don’t worry about this.
 Your pet will go when they finally need to go.